sw478/multidimensional-sudoku/README.md

 Use "b:basic".
 Options:
 * Solve: solve sudoku located in sudokuFile.
 If sudoku doesn't exist, generate one first, or copy a sample puzzle from /samples into sudokuFile.
 * Generate: generate sudoku, input is just container dimensions.
 * Enumerate: enumerate all sudokus of a given dimensions.
 Don't expect this finish on anything other than small sudokus (largest: [2, 2], [3, 2]).
 Meant for analyzing all 288 [2, 2] sudokus.
+Doesn't currently work yet.
 * bSat: create a dimacs file for inputed dimensions, then run zchaff on dimacs file.
 Doesn't do anything other than spit out SAT/UNSAT.
 Plan to expand on this functionality.

 ## process (dancing links)